JohnathenHarker/2detTELA/README.md

 If you used `./install.sh`, you can skip this step.
 Otherwise, compile the source code  by executing `./compile.sh`.
 ## Run Experiments
 Call `Python3 benchmarkname.py` to run a benchmark.
 Each benchmark skript contains the variables `TIMEOUT` and `CORES`.
 Change these to adjust the timeout of the determinisations and the number of parallel executions.
+Keep an eye on the RAM of your machine: my computer allows every parallel part of the program to allocate ~2GB of memory per minute.
+This might lead to problems, if the timeout is set to high.

 The `.hoa` files of the automata for each benchmark get stored in a seperate folder in the folder `temp_hoas`.
 The `.csv` file with the evaluation of the benchmark gets stored in the folder `results`.